LaurentClaessens/finitediff/README.md

 ## Latest news

 * I'm currently implementing the PLU decomposition.
-* U is done.
-P is almost done (I have the list of line swap, but not yet a matrix).
-L is still to be done.
+* P and U are done.
+* Working on more automatic testing.
 * Working on the documentation with Doxygen ...

 ## deploy.sh